marleyschneiderr/computer-science-wizard/gist-template.md

 ### Character Classes

-Character classes are a set of characters surrounded by square brackets that describe the characters that will properly match a single character from a specified input string, in this case, within an email address.
+Character classes are a set of characters surrounded by square brackets that describe the symbols that will properly match a single character from a specified input string, in this case, within an email address.

 Example: The character class `[abc]` matches any single character that is either `a`, `b`, or `c`.